bjssacademy/react-tdd/readme.md

 In our test, we say we want to find something displayed with the ARIA role of `heading`.
 We would like that to be at `level 2`.

-Let's add this level of detail into our existing test, to strngthen it:
+Let's add this level of detail into our existing test, to strengthen it:

 ```jsx
 import * as React from "react";